oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/private_copies/README.md

 The stdout output shows the throughput (GFlops) for each kernel.

-When run on the Intel® PAC with Intel Arria10® 10 GX FPGA hardware board, we see that the throughput doubles from using private_copies 1 to private_copies 2.
-Further increasing the value of private_copies does not increase the throughput achieved, i.e., increasing the private_copies above 2 will spend additional RAM resources for no additional throughput gain.
-As such, for this tutorial design, maximal throughput is best achieved by using private_copies 2.
+When run on the Intel® PAC with Intel Arria10® 10 GX FPGA hardware board, we see that the throughput of the kernel doubles when going from 1 to 2 private copies for array `a`.
+Further increasing the number of private copies does not increase the throughput achieved, i.e., increasing the number of private copies above 2 will spend additional RAM resources for no additional throughput gain.
+As such, for this tutorial design, maximal throughput is best achieved when using 2 private copies.

-Using private_copies 0 (or equivalently omitting the attribute entirely) also produced good throughput, indicating that the compiler's default heuristic chose a private_copies value of 2 or higher in this case.
+Setting the `private_copies` attribute to 0 (or equivalently omitting the attribute entirely) also produced good throughput, indicating that the compiler's default heuristic chose to create 2 or more private copies for array `a`.

-When run on the FPGA emulator, the private_copies attribute has no effect on runtime.
-You may notice that the emulator achieved higher throughput than the FPGA in this example.
+When run on the FPGA emulator, the `private_copies` attribute has no effect on kernel time.
+You may actually notice that the emulator achieved higher throughput than the FPGA in this example.
 This is because this trivial example uses only a tiny fraction of the spatial compute resources available on the FPGA.